-Head To Head Comparison Between WebLogic vs JBoss (Infographics)
+Head To Head Comparison Between WebLogic and JBoss (Infographics)

 Below is the top 5 difference between WebLogic vs JBoss

-As you can see there is much difference between WebLogic vs JBoss.
-Let’s look at the top difference between WebLogic vs JBoss –
+As you can see, there is much difference between WebLogic vs JBoss.
+Let’s look at the top difference –

-- JBoss application server is a free moreover open-source product.
-While WebLogic application server is developed by Oracle.
+- A JBoss application server is a free moreover open-source product.
+While Oracle develops the WebLogic application server.

 - It is possible to change console requirements depending on the specifications in WebLogic, as Self Console 7001 is involved, but since JBoss is dependent on Tomcat Server, this is not permissible in JBoss.